hashicorp/terraform-provider-google/website/docs/d/compute_instance.html.markdown

 * `alias_ip_range` - An array of alias IP ranges for this network interface.
 Structure [documented below](#nested_alias_ip_range).

+* `network_attachment` - [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) The URL of the network attachment to this interface.

 <a name="nested_access_config"></a>The `access_config` block supports:

 * `nat_ip` - The IP address that is be 1:1 mapped to the instance's